D. C. F. Moodie

-Duncan Campbell Francis Moodie (24 January 1838 – 11 February 1891), commonly referred to as D. C. F. Moodie, was a South African writer, historian and linguist who published a newspaper The Portonian in Port Adelaide, South Australia, from 1871 to 1879.
+Duncan Campbell Francis Moodie (24 January 1838 – 11 February 1891), commonly referred to as D. C. F. Moodie, was a Colony of Natal writer, historian and linguist who published a newspaper The Portonian in Port Adelaide, South Australia, from 1871 to 1879.

 History

-Moodie was born near Stellenbosch, South Africa, the sixth son of public servant Donald Moodie, R.N.
+Moodie was born near Stellenbosch, Cape Colony, the sixth son of public servant Donald Moodie, R.N.
 (1794–1861) and his wife Eliza Sophia Moodie, née Pigot (1804 – 26 October 1881).

 When quite young, his father was appointed the Colony of Natal's first Colonial Secretary after the imposition of British rule, and the family moved accordingly.

 The boy's formal education was sporadic, partly owing to the paucity of teaching in the new Colony, but also on account of his impulsive nature.
 Most of his education must have come from his mother, whom he adored: a cultured and talented woman who, among other attributes was a fine chess player, and taught her children to play at a high standard.

 His nomadic nature took him over much of the Colony, where he fraternised with vagrants of many races, gaining a working knowledge of a variety of languages and dialects.
 He was a particular admirer of the Zulu race, and his vernacular Zulu was said to be indistinguishable from that of a native speaker.

 He was a fine athlete, and a decent shot with a rifle, and enjoyed quoit playing, wrestling and other sports.